A weak transport approach to the Schr\"odinger-Bass bridge: The Schrödinger--Bass problem

 and $\chi^\circ_{\nabla u^\circ(x)}$ uniquely attains

 Since $\chi^\circ_{\nabla u^\circ(x)}$ is characterized by its density

 which is unique up to Lebesgue-null sets, the function $-q_\beta\Box(-f^\circ)$ is uniquely determined up to an additive constant, which is in fact independent of $x$.
-It follows that $f^\circ$ is determined $\nu$-a.e.\ up to an additive constant. \end{proof}
+Since $f^\circ$ is $\beta$-semiconcave, it follows that $f^\circ$ is determined $\nu$-a.e.\ up to an additive constant.